terrynsun/terrynsun.github.io/index.md

 [stwing]: http://www.stwing.upenn.edu/

-I play video games on the (rare) off-time from school, recently including Undertale, Mini Metro, and Screencheat.
+I play video games on the (rare) off-time from school, recently including Undertale, Mini Metro, and Zelda: Four Swords Adventure.
 A lifetime ago I fancied myself to be a writer.
+I like to cook.
+Fortunately, I haven't rid myself of the feeling of hunger, so I still do make time to cook on a regular basis.

 I run with Arch Linux, i3, and vim. ([Dotfiles][dotfiles-bb].)